 The only overlap in the Mala and Umami collections is the Pixian doubanjiang, or chili bean paste, as it is the soul of Sichuan food and appears in many dishes.
 The Umami Collection also includes the other fermented ingredients that lend Sichuan cuisine its funk and depth.
 Sweet wheat paste and preserved black soybeans are used in dishes such as twice-cooked pork, while sesame paste is sometimes used in noodles and cold dishes.
 Sichuan preserved mustard greens are integral to dan dan noodles and dry-fried green beans (yacai) and used in soups and congee (zhacai).
 While not from Sichuan, Zhenjiang black vinegar is perfect for the sour note in many Sichuan dishes, including yu xiang eggplant and gong bao chicken.

-This collection also includes three beautifully printed Mala Project recipe cards to get you started (with no overlap from the other collections).
+This collection also includes three beautifully printed Mala Market recipe cards to get you started (with no overlap from the other collections).

 See individual products on this site for more description of each one, including provenance and ingredients.